andreaswittmann/project-bot/docker/DOCKER_README.md

-# Docker Setup for Bewerbungs-Bot
+# Docker Setup for Project Bot

 This Docker setup provides a simple, single-container solution that runs both your Python backend and Vue.js frontend with proper data persistence and multi-architecture support.